AT&T vs Internet Providers in Mobile, AL

 Cox Communications

-Cox is one of the most widely available cable internet providers in Mobile.
+Cox is one of the most widely available cable internet providers in Mobile and throughout Mobile County.
 Cox offers competitive download speeds but delivers significantly lower upload speeds compared to fiber on every plan tier.
-Cox plans also include data caps on lower-tier options, with overage charges applying once the limit is exceeded.
+Cox plans also include data caps on lower-tier options, with overage charges applying once the monthly limit is exceeded by the household.

 Spectrum